stgloorious/acme-client/README.md

     Usage: acme-client [OPTION...]
     Simple ACME client written in C

+      -a, --account-key=KEYFILE  Account private key
       -c, --cert=CERTFILE        CA certificate file used by the ACME server -d, --domain=DOMAIN        Domain for which to request the certificate.
 Can be used multiple times.
       -p, --port=PORT            Port number the HTTP server should bind to -u, --dir=DIR_URL          Directory URL of the ACME server that should be used.
       -v, --verbose              Produce verbose output
       -y, --agree-tos            Always agree to the terms of service -?, --help                 Give this help list
           --usage                Give a short usage message
       -V, --version              Print program version

 ### Examples
 #### Obtaining a Let's Encrypt certificate